COLLEGE OF LIBERAL ARTS

 Affiliation(s): Affiliations include the Association of Departments of English (ADE) and the Modern Language Association (MLA).

 Areas of Specialization: The literature faculty is productive in both emerging and traditional areas of literary scholarship.
-The doctoral program provides options for intensive study in British, American and Global Literatures, encompassing critical theory, cultural theory, film theory, interdisciplinary methods, minority literatures, gender studies, and rhetoric and communication.
+The doctoral program provides options for intensive study in British, American and Global Literatures, encompassing cultural theory, interdisciplinary methods, minority literatures, gender studies, and rhetoric and composition.
 Specialty certificates may be pursued in Gender, Sexuality and Women’s Studies, in Cultural Analytics (using digital techniques) and in other areas.

-Job Prospects: About 40% of graduates hold tenure-track positions at colleges and universities.
-A smaller number are non-tenure-track faculty, while some work in publishing, foundations or corporate positions.
+Job Prospects: Many graduates hold tenure-track positions at colleges and universities.
+Some are non-tenure-track faculty, while others work in publishing, foundations or corporate positions.
 Graduates have traditionally found placement in the Northeast.
 Increasingly, however, the program's graduates have taken jobs outside the region in Midwestern, Southern and Western states.

 Non-Matriculated Student Policy: In general, English graduate courses are open only to students who are matriculated in an English graduate degree program.
 However, students matriculated in another graduate program at Temple University may be admitted to English courses at the discretion of the instructor.
 In exceptional cases, a non-matriculated student may request permission from the instructor to register for a course.
 All non-matriculated students or students in other University graduate programs should first contact the Graduate Director, who will advise on registering.